 This method is also useful when:

-- you want to extract your Notes from devices with two-factor authentication enabled (Hint: it's built into iPhone Backup Extractor, nothing extra is needed.)
+- You want to extract your Notes from devices with two-factor authentication enabled (Hint: it's built into iPhone Backup Extractor, nothing extra is needed.)

-- You want to recover your Notes from any iOS version including the latest iOS 11
+- You want to recover your Notes from any iOS version including the latest (we've supported them all)

-Have you had any issues recovering your iPhone, iPod or iPad Notes?
-Let us know in the comments section below.
+Have you had any issues recovering your iPhone, iPod or iPad's Notes?
+Let us know in the comments below.